A House, Built for Service and Witness

 Second World War in Northwest Sutherland

-During the Second World War, the West Highlands played a vital but role in the national war effort.
-Not only was much of the coastline subject to restricted access, and the surrounding waters and hills were used for training and preparation, for some of the Allies’ most daring ad.
+During the Second World War, the West Highlands played a vital but secret role in the national war effort.
+Not only was much of the coastline subject to restricted access, and the surrounding waters and hills were used for training and preparation, for some of the Allies’ most daring campaigns, including the training the brave young men who became Human Torpedoes in the waters by Kylesku.

-The former manse was by then firmly a family home, shaped by extended kinship rather than public function.
-Like many houses in remote areas, it offered refuge as well as continuity.
-Some children were evacuated here from towns and cities, while rationing was softened by rural living and access to land.
-Everyday life continued alongside wartime precautions, and the parish learned, as many did, to see much and say little.
+The former manse continued as a family home, stewardship passing to the late Colonel’s relatives.
+Some children in the extended family were evacuated here from time to time to escape the worst of the Blitz in towns and cities.
+It must have been frightening and disconcerting to be in a such a remote settings with distant relatives but at least rationing was softened by rural living and access to land.
+Everyday life continued alongside wartime operations, and those in this parish learned, as so many did, to see much and say little.

 • In the years immediately after the war, with ownership held in trust and no direct heir, the house passed through a period of transition.
 For a short time the former manse and associated buildings operated as a Youth Hostel, a chapter still remembered by some former visitors and their families.
-By the later 1950s the trust was broken and the property sold, entering a new phase as a private family home, gently farmed and seasonally let, and fully returning to civilian domestic life.
+Eventually, the legal processes and the property could be sold becoming once more a private family home.

 For much of the nineteenth and early twentieth centuries, access to this part of north-west Sutherland depended on a combination of narrow single-track roads and the ferry crossing at Kylesku.
 These routes were adequate for local movement, but they limited wider travel and made the area feel distant, even within the Highlands.